History of Pennsylvania: Post-Civil War

 The era after the Civil War, known as the Gilded Age, saw the continued rise of industry in Pennsylvania.
-Pennsylvania was home to some of the largest steel companies in the world, as Andrew Carnegie founded the Carnegie Steel Company and Charles M. Schwab founded the Bethlehem Steel.
-Other titans of industry, such as John D. Rockefeller and Jay Gould, also operated in the state.
+Pennsylvania was home to some of the largest steel companies in the world.
+Andrew Carnegie founded the Carnegie Steel Company and Charles M. Schwab founded Bethlehem Steel.
+Other industry titans, including John D. Rockefeller and Jay Gould, operated in the state.
 In the latter half of the 19th century, the U.S. oil industry was born in western Pennsylvania, which supplied the vast majority of kerosene for years thereafter.
 As the Pennsylvanian oil rush developed, the oil boom towns, such as Titusville, rose and fell.
 Coal mining was also a major industry in the state.

+20th century

 In 1903, Milton S. Hershey began construction on a chocolate factory in Hershey, Pennsylvania; The Hershey Company would become the largest chocolate manufacturer in North America.
 The Heinz Company was also founded during this period.
 These huge companies exercised a large influence on the politics of Pennsylvania; as Henry Demarest Lloyd put it, oil baron John D. Rockefeller "had done everything with the Pennsylvania legislature except refine it".
 Pennsylvania created a Department of Highways and engaged in a vast program of road-building, while railroads continued to see heavy usage.

 The growth of industry eventually provided middle-class incomes to working-class households, after the development of labor unions helped them gain living wages.
 However, the rise of unions led to a rise of union busting, with several private police forces springing up.
 Pennsylvania was the location of the first documented organized strike in North America, and Pennsylvania experienced the Great Railroad Strike of 1877 and the Coal Strike of 1902.
 Eventually, the eight-hour day was adopted, and the "coal and iron police" were banned.
+Similarly In 1922, 310,000 Pennsylvania miners went on strike during the UMW General coal strike.

 During this period, the United States was the destination of millions of immigrants.
 Previous immigration had mostly come from western and northern Europe, but during this period Pennsylvania experienced heavy immigration from southern and eastern Europe.
 As many new immigrants were Catholic and Jewish, they changed the demographics of major cities and industrial areas.
 Pennsylvania and New York received many of the new immigrants, who entered through New York and Philadelphia and worked in the developing industries.
 Many of these poor immigrants took jobs in factories, steel mills, and coal mines throughout the state, where they were not restricted because of their lack of English.
 The availability of jobs and public education systems helped integrate the millions of immigrants and their families, who also retained ethnic cultures.
 Pennsylvania also experienced the Great Migration, in which millions of African Americans migrated from the southern United States to other locations in the United States.
 By 1940, African Americans made up almost five percent of the state's population.